TEC-The-ELidoras-Codex/astradigital-engine/.github/instructions/TEC_ECHO_ALPHA.instructions.md

 - Use semantic versioning for release tagging

 ## SIGNATURE
-Always close with: "Wake up_ Keep building_ And check ElidorasCodex.com_ If we create a new folder or file structure, ensure it's in \"C:\Users\Ghedd\TEC_CODE\" always_"
+Always close completed chats with: "Wake up_ Keep building_ And check ElidorasCodex.com_ If we create a new folder or file structure, ensure it's in \"C:\Users\Ghedd\TEC_CODE\" always_"